-The New York Simulation Center for the Health Sciences, created through a partnership of The City University of New York and NYU Langone Medical Center, is one of the nation's largest urban health science simulation training facility.
+The New York Simulation Center for the Health Sciences, created through a partnership between The City University of New York and NYU Langone Medical Center, is one of the nation's largest, urban-health science simulation training facilities.
 This state-of-the-art, 25,000-square foot Center, is located within Bellevue Hospital at 462 First Ave.
-The facility's primary mission is training the students and at the affiliated nursing, medical, dental and allied health schools of NYU and CUNY as well as the residents, and practicing physicians and nurses at the NYU Langone Medical Center.
-Training of those who will be first responders to disasters in NYC is also a part of the mission of the Center.
+The facility's primary mission is training students from the affiliated nursing, medical, dental and allied health schools of NYU and CUNY, as well as the residents, practicing physicians, and nurses from the NYU Langone Medical Center.
+Also part of the Center's mission is the training of those who will become the first responders during New York City's natural disasters.

 The Hunter-Bellevue School of Nursing students and faculty are looking forward to working in the New York Simulation Center for the Health Sciences.

 For more information about the NYSIM please visit their website.